Shokoufeh-Salem-Minab/knowledge-base-service-master/README.md

 ## Interface

 Interface consists of two zones.
-Left one is actual service.
+Left zone is actual service.
 It contains input zone, where you can write the name.
-Every time you enter or delete character, service will suggest best options from knowledge base (on the right will be shown current trust level).
+Every time you enter or delete a character, the service will suggest best options from knowledge base (on the right will be shown current trust level).
-You can either select name from list or press `Add Name` to add new one.
-When you select existing name service will **increase** its trust level and **decrease** trust level of other names in the suggestion list.
-If it is new name, it will be added in DB with **default trust level**, other names trust level won't be changed.
+You can either select a name from the list or press `Add Name` to add a new one.
+When you select an existing name, the service will **increase** its trust level and **decrease** trust level of other names in the suggestion list.
+If it is a new name, it will be added in DB with **default trust level**, other names trust level won't be changed.
-Every time you update knowledge base on top will be displayed messages for every changed record in DB.
+Every time you update knowledge base, on top will be displayed messages for every changed record in DB.
 On the right side we have full DB entries list with its trust level for easier debugging.

 ## Getting started